Vanessa Y Niu

 instead of quick and blade-forward.
 It’s the right way

-.
+to do it.
 You’ve gone for too long without holding the sea

 in your palms and now it burns, doesn’t it?
 Forgotten